Skip to main content

 President, Association of Veterans at Anderson

-Please join me this Veterans Day and throughout the year in honoring those who have served.”
+Please join me on Veterans Day and every day in honoring and supporting the people who have served with such distinction.

 Tony Bernardo